 - $10,000 if you lived with your spouse at any time during the tax year but decide to file separately.

-And even if you're not quite at the top of these pay ranges, your Roth contribution could be limited if your modified adjusted gross income falls within certain limits.
+Even if you're not quite at the top of these pay ranges, your Roth contribution could be limited if your modified adjusted gross income falls within certain ranges.

 Roth limited for income:

-Such conversions, however, mean you'll owe taxes on any traditional IRA money on which taxes were deferred.
+Such conversions, however, require you to pay taxes on any traditional IRA money on which taxes were deferred.

-Any taxes due on conversions must be paid by the time you file taxes for the tax year in which the traditional IRA is converted to a Roth.
+Those taxes must be paid by the time you file your return for the tax year in which the traditional IRA is converted to a Roth.

-Finally, one of the more appealing Roth IRA rules is that they do not have an age limit.
-Whereas traditional IRA contributions are barred for individuals older than 70 1/2, you can be any age and still contribute to a Roth IRA if you're earning money.
+Finally, one of the more appealing Roth IRA rules is the lack of an age limit.
+While traditional IRA contributions are barred for individuals older than 70 1/2, you can be any age and still contribute to a Roth IRA if you're earning money.

 And you can leave money in your Roth for as long as you live.
-The IRS doesn't require minimum distributions from Roths as it does with traditional IRAs.
+The IRS doesn't require minimum distributions as it does with traditional IRAs.
 This makes the Roth IRA an ideal estate planning tool for leaving money to future generations.